tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 ---
-title: #"Developing a Linear Regression Algorithm"
+title: "Developing a Linear Regression Algorithm"
 data: 2017-12-20
 tags: [Linear Regression]
 header:
-  image: ""
+  image: "/assets/images/optics.jpeg"
-  teaser: /images/cost converge.png
+  teaser: /assets/images/cost converge.png
   excerpt: "Machine Learning, Linear Regression, Gradient Descent, Data Science"

 classes: wide

 ---

-### Developing a Linear Regression Algorithm

 Linear Regression is a key Machine Learning model that helps to predict a continous variable given one or more independent variables.
 When there is one continous variable, we have a *Single Variable Linear Regression*.
 On the other hand, two or more independent variables is called a *Multivariable Linear Regression*.